ProxymanApp/atlantis/README.md

 You don't need to config anything, it works out of the box.

 ## Run Example App
-Atlantis provides a simple example that it can demonstrate how to integrate and use Atlantis and Proxyman.
+Atlantis provides a simple example that can demonstrate how to integrate and use Atlantis and Proxyman.
 Please follow the following steps:
 1. Open Proxyman for macOS
 2. Open iOS Project at `Example/Atlantis-Example-App.xcodeproj`
 3. Start the project with any iPhone/iPad Simulator